embeddings-benchmark/mteb/docs/reproducible_workflow.md

 results = evaluation.run(model)
 ```

 This workflow should produce the produces the same results as the original run.
 The results are by default stored in `results/{model_name}/{revision_id}/{task_name}.json`.
+This approach is equivalent to using the CLI.

-## Adding a model to the model repository
+## Adding a model to the model registry

-To add a model to the model repository, the following steps should be followed:
+To add a model to the model registry, the following steps should be followed:

 1. **Add a ModelMeta**